 - How do I apply for aid?

-We suggest you apply for financial aid or academic scholarships between January 1 and March 1.
+We suggest you apply for financial aid or academic scholarships as soon as you have VU among your final college choices.
 You do this by applying for admission and submitting the free FAFSA application.
 Incoming freshmen who apply for financial assistance using the FAFSA will be notified of their eligibility in April before the freshman year or as soon as their FAFSA processing is complete, which may involve verification.
 Vincennes University academic scholarships are announced after March 1.

 - What is the FAFSA and where do I go to get it?